ade5791/AgentComputerUse/API_DOCUMENTATION.md

 ## Rate Limiting

 The API implements rate limiting to prevent abuse.
 If you exceed the rate limit, you will receive a `429 Too Many Requests` response.

+## Automatic Session Timeout

+For resource optimization and security, sessions automatically end after 5 minutes of inactivity.
+This feature:

+- Prevents abandoned sessions from consuming resources
+- Increases security by limiting the exposure window of active sessions
+- Improves overall system performance

+When a session times out:
+- Its status is set to "timeout"
+- Browser resources are automatically cleaned up
+- A log entry is added to document the timeout event

+You can restart a timed-out session by creating a new session with the same task.